Saipranitha-06/clock/README.md

-# clock
+# Analog-clock
-I have designed clock using Html5,CSS
+I have designed  Analog clock using Html5,CSS